 These days, that’s pretty much all of us.You used to go to work, now, thanks to technology, work goes to you...and never leaves you.
 Click To Tweet

 In the same way work follows you everywhere you go via your pocket or purse, your life now follows you to work.

-Not only are you tired from not enough sleep, and stressed from working a bit the night before, but now your whole life is accessible at work.
-You can book dinner reservations, text your family, check your personal social media accounts and so much more.
+Not only are you tired from not getting enough sleep and stressed from working a bit the night before, but now your whole life is accessible at work.
+You can book dinner reservations, text your family, check your personal social media accounts, and so much more.

 As a result, it’s harder to focus at work and stay productive.

 You’re never really on, and you’re never really off.
 You just live in a perpetual grey zone.Because of technology, you're never really on, and you're never really off.
 You just live in a perpetual grey zone.
 Click To Tweet

 Even if you’re never really on and never really off, there’s an even bigger question: when are you done leading?

 The blessing and curse of leadership is that there’s always more: more people to serve, people to reach, or clients to acquire.